corsairmarks/enable_synthetic_leader_traits_for_machine_leaders/mod/README.md

 * 1.1.0 In order to get the Synthetic leader traits, an empire must be one three things: Fallen Machine Empire, Machine Intelligence with the Synthetic Age ascension perk, or a non-gestalt empire with the Synthetic Personality Matrix technology (normal empires usually cannot get Machine Unit leaders, but you might via mods)
 * 1.2.0 Mark as compatible with Stellaris 3.2 "Herbert" - no script changes
 * 1.3.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes
-* 1.3.0 Mark as compatible with Stellaris 3.4 "Cepheus" - no script changes
+* 2.0.0 Update for Stellaris version 3.4 "Cepheus" - use memory optimization feature for effects

 ## Source Code